jersou/deno-shell-stream/README.md

 ```
 export type RunOptions = Omit<Deno.RunOptions, "cmd"> & {
-  throwIfRunFail?: boolean;
+  allowFail?: boolean;
   exitCodeOnFail?: number;
 };
 ```

-- throwIfRunFail: if the process exit code !== 0, throw error
+- allowFail: throw an error if the process exit code !== 0.
-- exitCodeOnFail: if the process exit code !== 0, immediately exit from Deno
+- exitCodeOnFail: if the process exit code !== 0, immediately exit from Deno with this exit code

 ## Development